 Here are a few points to consider when setting your budget.

-- Support staff requirements, such as the number of waiters, managers, cooks, bartenders, dishwashers, and bussers required to keep your customer satisfaction high.
+- Support staff requirements, such as the number of waiters, bussers, cooks, bartenders, dishwashers, and managers required to keep your customer satisfaction high.

 - Employee salaries and any benefits you may be mandated by law to provide, such as vacation days and health insurance.